Gastric inhibitory polypeptide

-Glucose-dependent insulinotropic polypeptide (GIP), also known as Gastric inhibitory polypeptide or gastric inhibitory peptide (also abbreviated as GIP), is an inhibiting hormone of the secretin family of hormones.
-While it is a weak inhibitor of gastric acid secretion, its main role is to stimulate insulin secretion.
+Gastric inhibitory polypeptide (GIP), also known as glucose-dependent insulinotropic polypeptide, is an inhibiting hormone of the secretin family of hormones.
+While it is a weak inhibitor of gastric acid secretion, its main role, being an incretin, is to stimulate insulin secretion.

-GIP, along with glucagon-like peptide-1 (GLP-1), belongs to a class of molecules referred to as incretins.
+GIP, along with glucagon-like peptide-1 (GLP-1), belongs to a class of molecules referred to as incretins, which stimulate insulin release on oral food intake.

 Synthesis and transport

 GIP is derived from a 153-amino acid proprotein encoded by the GIP gene and circulates as a biologically active 42-amino acid peptide.
 It is synthesized by K cells, which are found in the mucosa of the duodenum and the jejunum of the gastrointestinal tract.

 Like all endocrine hormones, it is transported by blood.

-Gastric inhibitory polypeptide receptors are seven-transmembrane proteins found on beta-cells in the pancreas.
+Gastric inhibitory polypeptide receptors are seven-transmembrane proteins (GPCRs) found on beta-cells in the pancreas.